popdemtech/smartsite/walkthrough.md

 $ heroku open
 ```

 After the deployment process, run `heroku open` to open the Heroku app.
 Test that all changes are successful by traversing the authentication flow.
+Navigate to the `/env-vars` route to see the programmed display messages.

 ### Resources
 Heroku config CLI: [https://devcenter.heroku.com/articles/config-vars](https://devcenter.heroku.com/articles/config-vars)

 ---

+## Databases

+---

-## Install PostgreSQL on Windows
+## 1. Install PostgreSQL on Windows
 There is a PostgreSQL installer distributed by Enterprise DB (EDB), an enterprise-level Postgres solution.
 Download the Windows installer from EDB, and follow the steps. https://www.enterprisedb.com/downloads/postgres-postgresql-downloads

 Keep note of what is set as the installation directory.
 The default location is a `C:\Program Files\PostgreSQL\[##]` directory, where `[##]` is the numerical version number of the installation.
 For example, the installation directory for version 14 is `C:\Program Files\PostgreSQL\14\`.

 Keep note of the password set for the default user as well.

-### Configure binary paths
+### 2. Configure binary paths
 The PostgreSQL installation comes with a library of binary executables.
 These executables, such as `psql`, `pg_dump`, and `createdb`, live within the `/bin` directory of the installation folder, and are how a computer user or different program can interact with the database server.
-The binary path of my version 14 Postgres installation is `C:\Program Files\PostgreSQL\14\bin\`.
-Yours will be in the installation directory specified in the wizard suffixed with `\bin\`.
+The binary path will be the installation directory from Step 1 suffixed with `\bin\`.

+For example, the default binary path for version 14 is `C:\Program Files\PostgreSQL\14\bin`.

 **Note:** Within any software package or application, binary files and executables are conventionally placed within a directory named `\bin\`.
+PostgreSQL follows this convention.

 #### Add the binary path to `$PATH`
-To be able to interact with the database servers, we will need to be able to run the exectuables from the command-line.
-For this, add the binary path to the system's $PATH variable
+To be able to interact with the database servers, we will need to be able to run the binary exectuables from the terminal.
+For this, add the binary path to the system's `$PATH` variable

 1. Search Windows for the Edit System Environment Variables dialog by pressing Windows key and typing "environment variables".
 Select the result, and a System Properties dialog should appear.